Nounoursdestavernes/AdventOfCode2023/README.md

 Additionnal rules (Personnal challenge) :
 - All solutions must be written in Python
-- All parts must run in less than a seconde
+- All parts must run in less than a second

 ## [Day 01 : Trebuchet?!](https://adventofcode.com/2023/day/1)